gmilano/msp-certificate-reader/README.md

 # Runtime

 Be sure to set an environment variable "pubkey" in your Lambda AWS environment.
+[Set Env var in AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html)

 The public key is provided by AGESIC.